cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/1-click-clusters/support.md

 When you choose Lambda, you gain access to a dedicated support team of seasoned professionals with deep expertise in AI/ML infrastructure.
 This team includes:

 * **Customer Success Manager (CSM)**: Your main point of contact post sales, responsible for ensuring your overall satisfaction and delivery of your solution.
-* **Technical Account Manager(TAM)**: An expert specialist who understands the intricacies of your deployment, provides ongoing technical guidance, and escalates any complex issues.
+* **Technical Account Manager(TAM)**: An expert specialist who understands the specifics of your deployment, provides ongoing technical guidance, and escalates any complex issues.
 * **Machine learning expert (MLE)**: A AI/ML expert within lambda will provide guidance how how to integrate and scale AI workloads.
 * **Support Engineering**: Lambda’s Support team, available 24/7 via our ticketing portal, is well-versed in 1CC and will be able to respond to any technical support request, escalating issues and incidents early and often.